A Quick Guide to U Values

 - The surface area is 100m2

-You will need to calculate the approximate heat loss for roof, walls, floors, doors, and windows to find the total heat loss of the house.
+You will need to calculate the approximate heat loss for roof, walls, floors, doors, and windows to find the total heat loss of the building.